-- Qualification description: The course is intended for people interested in exposure to a furniture making or related working environment with a view to entering into employment in that area.
+Qualification description: The course is intended for people interested in exposure to a furniture making or related working environment with a view to entering into employment in that area.
 This qualification delivers broad-based underpinning skills and knowledge in a range of furniture making tasks which will enhance the graduates' entry-level employment prospects for apprenticeships, traineeships or general employment in a furniture manufacturing environment or related workplace.
 Entry requirements: There are no entry requirements for this qualification.
-Personal Protective Every student MUST wear the following Personal Protective Equipment Equipment: (PPE): safety glasses and ear muffs (AS/NZS1337) at all times whilst in the workshop.
+Personal Protective Equipment: Every student MUST wear the following Personal Protective Equipment (PPE): safety glasses and ear muffs (AS/NZS1337) at all times whilst in the workshop.
 Students need to purchase their own PPE and can hire a locker at school for secure storage.
 Qualification packaging rules: Total units = 12 (5 core units + 7 elective units from the list below).
-Core and electives: Competencies covered: MSMENV272 (C) Participate in environmentally sustainable work practices MSMPCI103 (C) Demonstrate care and apply safe practices at work MSFGN2001 (C) Make measurements and calculation MSFFP2001 (C) MSFFP2002 (C) Undertake a basic furniture making project Develop a career plan for the furnishing industry MSFFM2001 (E) Use furniture making sector hand and power tools MSFFM2003 (E) Select and apply hardware MSFFP2003 (E) Prepare surfaces MSFFP2004 (E) Apply domestic surface coatings MSFFP2005 (E) Join furnishing materials MSFFP2006 (E) Make simple timber joints MSMSUP106 (E) Work in a team Learning experiences: Students will undertake competency-based assessment towards the achievement of the selected certificate.
+Core and electives: Competencies covered: MSFFP2020 (C) MSFFP2017 (C) MSFGN2001 (C) MSMENV272 (C) MSMPCI103 (C) MSFFM2019 (E) MSFFM2014 (E) MSFFP2011 (E) MSFFP2012 (E) MSFFP2014 (E) MSFFP2014 (E) MSMSUP106 (E) Learning experiences: Undertake a basic furniture making project Develop a career plan for the furnishing industry Make measurements and calculations Participate in environmentally sustainable work practices Demonstrate care and apply safe practices at work Assemble furnishing products Use furniture making sector hand and power tools Select and apply hardware Use timber furnishing construction techniques Join furnishing materials Use basic furnishing techniques on timber surfaces Work in a team Students will undertake competency-based assessment towards the achievement of the selected certificate.
 Assessment is competency based and therefore no levels of achievement are awarded.
 This is the process of gathering evidence and making judgments on whether the student can consistently demonstrate knowledge and skill and the application of that knowledge and skill to the standard of performance required in the workplace.
 Assessment: This qualification applies to a learning and assessment environment where access to structured on-the-job learning in a workplace may not be available.
-This qualification is only for institutional delivery.
-ProjectsObservationsFolios QuizzesOnline QuestioningPractical activities Please note: workmanship of the students' project cannot be guaranteed, as they are manufactured by students during this course as a learning exercise.
+This qualification is only for institutional delivery. • Projects • Observations • Folios • Quizzes • Online Questioning • Practical activities Please note: workmanship of the students' project cannot be guaranteed, as they are manufactured by students during this course as a learning exercise.

 Pathways: This certificate is designed to further develop foundational skills to prepare for workforce entry or vocational training pathways.

-Fees: User Pay Fees: Materials for project construction eg. Cooler Box, Desk Chair or similar.
-(2 year course)

-Year 11 - \$120
+Fees: Materials for project construction eg. Cooler Box, Desk Chair or similar.
+(2 year course) • Year 11 - \$120 • Year 12 - \$120 • \$20 A non-refundable fee applies upon enrolment into the course for printing of certificates.
+Further information: Please contact Mrs Schaschke, Head of Department - Technology technology@caloundrashs.eq.edu.au

-¥ -

-Year 12 - \$120

-Further information: Please contact Mrs Schaschke, Head of Department - Technology

-technology@caloundrashs.eq.edu.au